KwanLab/Autometa/docs/source/bash-workflow.rst

 Compute Environment Setup
 *************************

-If you have not previously installed/used mamba_, you can get it using the Mambaforge installer appropriate to your system, here: `<https://github.com/conda-forge/miniforge#mambaforge>`_
+If you have not previously installed/used mamba_, you can get it from Mambaforge_.

 You may either create a new mamba environment named "autometa"...